-Ostrich is a bird, but it can’t fly, Ostrich class is a subtype of class Bird, but it shouldn’t be able to use the fly method, that means we are breaking the LSP principle.
+Ostrich is a bird, but it can’t fly.
+Ostrich class is a subtype of class Bird, but it shouldn’t be able to use the fly method, which means we are breaking the LSP principle.

 The next principle is interface segregation.
-The interface segregation erfaceprinciple (ISP) states that no client should be forced to depend on methods it does not use.
+The Interface Segregation Principle (ISP) states that no client should be forced to depend on methods it does not use.
 Imagine an interface with many methods in our codebase and that many of our classes implement this interface, although only some of its methods are implemented.
 In our case, the Athlete interface is an interface with some actions of an athlete:

 We will follow the interface segregation principle and refactor the original interface: